AvantaR/nestjs-solutions/README.md

 `query` variable is SelectQueryBuilder<Entity> type.

-If you're using Visual Studio Code as your IDE, you can try snippet below:
+If you're using Visual Studio Code as your IDE, you can try the snippet below:

 ```JSON
 "Print to console SQL query with filled params": {